NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 The use of Meep revolves around the control file, abbreviated "ctl" and typically called something like `foo.ctl`.
 The ctl file specifies the geometry you wish to study, the current sources, the outputs computed, and everything else specific to your calculation.
 Rather than a flat, inflexible file format, however, the ctl file is actually written in a scripting language.
 This means that it can be everything from a simple sequence of commands setting the geometry, etcetera, to a full-fledged program with user input, loops, and anything else that you might need.

-Don't worry, though—simple things are simple and you don't need to be an experienced programmer.
+Don't worry, though &mdash; simple things are simple and you don't need to be an experienced programmer.
 You will appreciate the flexibility that a scripting language gives you: e.g., you can input things in any order, without regard for whitespace, insert comments where you please, omit things when reasonable defaults are available, etc.

 The ctl file is actually implemented on top of the [libctl](https://libctl.readthedocs.io) library, a set of utilities that are in turn built on top of the Scheme language.
 Thus, there are three sources of possible commands and syntax for a ctl file: